Overdamped quasibound states inside a Schwarzschild black hole: Schwarzschild black holes and perturbations

 is the lapse function.
 Even though the Schwarzschild coordinates are not ideal to study the interior and exterior without coordinate ambiguities, it is predominantly used in the literature to study the Schwarzschild exterior.
 Alternatives are the ingoing and outgoing Eddington-Finkelstein, double null and Kruskal-Szekeres coordinates, among others \cite{Hawking:1973uf}.

 The study of small perturbations in Schwarzschild BHs has a long history \cite{Chandrasekhar:1975zza,Chandrasekhar:1985kt}.
 Essentially, perturbations to the metric propagate as GWs on a fixed background; in our case the Schwarzschild background is described by the line element \eqref{Schwarzschild_metric}.
-Under the assumption of harmonic time dependence and by using the tensor spherical harmonics for the angular part's eigenvalues, i.e. the spherical-harmonic index $\ell$, axial gravitational perturbations can be written in terms of a gauge-invariant master function $\psi(r)$ that satisfies the Regge-Wheeler equation \cite{Regge:1957td,Martel:2005ir}
+Under the assumption of harmonic dependence in the Schwarzschild coordinate $t$ and by using the tensor spherical harmonics for the angular part's eigenvalues, i.e. the spherical-harmonic index $\ell$, axial gravitational perturbations can be written in terms of a gauge-invariant master function $\psi(r)$ that satisfies the Regge-Wheeler equation \cite{Regge:1957td,Martel:2005ir}